Birkenhead Point Outlet Centre

-The Birkenhead Point Outlet Centre is an outlet centre located in Drummoyne, New South Wales, Australia.
+The Birkenhead Point Outlet Centre is an outlet centre located in Drummoyne, Sydney, Australia on the bank of Iron Cove.
 As well as including a large number of shops, the centre also includes a marina and apartment complex.

 History

 Prior to being redeveloped as a shopping centre, the site was the site of the Perdriau Rubber Factory.
-Henry Perdriau started manufacturing rubber products here in c.1900.
-Perdriau Rubber Co. merged with the Dunlop Rubber Company of Australia in 1928, by which time Perdriau was producing 50,000 shoes per week and between 500,000 - 780,000 tyres annually.
-The rubber factory was closed in 1976 when the site was sold to David Jones to be redeveloped.
-The centre was opened on Thursday 26 July 1979 when redevelopment works were 80% complete.
+Henry Perdriau started manufacturing rubber products here in about 1900.
+Perdriau Rubber Company merged with the Dunlop Rubber Company in 1928, by which time Perdriau was producing 50,000 shoes per week and between 500,000 and 780,000 tyres annually.

+The factoryclosed in 1976 with the site was sold to David Jones to be redeveloped.
+The centre opened on 26 July 1979.
+In October 2014 it was purchaed by Mirvac.

+Transport links

+A bus stop on Victoria Road is served by Busways services that from the Sydney central business district to West Ryde and Parramatta.
+From November 1994 until October 2010, the adjacenct Birkenhead ferry wharf was served by Sydney Ferries services operating from Circular Quay.